-(Students must select 47 credits from the following list of courses to earn an Associate of Applied Science Degree.
+Students must select 47 credits from the following list of courses and complete the general education requirements for this program to earn an Associate of Applied Science Degree.

-Students can select 25 computer support core credits and 9 general education credits to earn a 9-month Certificate.)
+Students must complete 25 credits from the following list of core courses and 9 general education credits to earn a 9-month Certificate.